 By now, you’re probably seen Nécessaire’s minimalist bottles in plenty of shower shelfies.
 The body-care line founded by Into the Gloss and Estée Lauder alums was designed with sensitive skin in mind, according to its creators.
 As such, its serum is formulated without fragrance, sulfates, parabens, or phthalates.
 Gmyrek recommended it to us, noting that the product contains moisturizing hyaluronic acid, as well as ceramides to “improve and support a healthy skin barrier” for moisture retention.
 “In addition, this serum contains anti-inflammatory niacinamide which helps to stimulate collagen and elastic tissue, as well as vitamin B5 which provides antioxidant benefits,” she explains.
 This body serum is also beloved by Rio, who relies on it to keep her eczema at bay when the temperature dips: “It’s truly a magical wintertime treatment to ensure your body is properly quenched during dry, windy times,” she writes.

-And though this one has a steep price point, Gonzalez says it’s very promising for people hoping to lighten up dark spots and melasma.
-“It has tranexamic acid in it, an ingredient that has been shown to improve melasma and dark spots in a few clinical studies.”
+Though this one has a steep price point, González says it’s very promising for people hoping to lighten up stubborn dark spots and melasma.
+“It has tranexamic acid in it, an ingredient that has been shown to improve melasma and dark spots in a few clinical studies,” she explains.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.